Engineering

 But what if we didn’t actually need humans to create labeled data?

 Sometimes we’re not looking for net new knowledge.
-For example if we were trying to encode an HR policy into an AI model, all the knowledge we need is already written up.
+For example when we were trying to encode financial regulation into a model, all the knowledge we need is already written up.
 In this case, generating a dataset is not a problem of finding new knowledge, but transforming existing knowledge.

 The challenge then becomes, “How do we transform unstructured knowledge into rows of data?”

 Some of this approach has been adopted by teams like Microsoft with AdaptLLM, where they turn sentences into reading comprehension tasks, and then use the resulting tasks as training data for a general purpose LLM.
-We expand on these types of approaches by parsing unstructured text to form knowledge graphs.
+We expand on these types of approaches by parsing unstructured text to form knowledge graphs, and turning those knowledge graphs into datasets.

 At a high level, we: